twolfson/twolfson.com/articles/design-for-developers.md

     - It's hard to build a system without knowing its core principles

 # What is design?
-Design is a broad categorization of many topics, similar to how the layperson's concept of "programming" encompasses writing Assembly to writing CSS to managing networks.
+Design is a broad categorization of many topics, similar to how the layperson's definition of "programming" is a sweeping statement (e.g. it can go from writing Assembly to writing CSS to managing networks).

-Here are some instances of design:
+Here are some common design categories:

 - Visual/graphic design, to create visual assets such as logos, posters, and advertisements
     - Examples: [Behance][], [Dribbble][]